Circles in the spectrum and the geometry of orbits: a numerical ranges approach: Introduction

 where $P_L$ is the orthogonal projection on $L.$ \end{theorem} In other words, for each $T$ with weakly vanishing powers there is a nontrivial block-decomposition of $T^n$ in $H=L\oplus L^{\perp}:$

-such that the left upper corner vanishes \emph{uniformly} !
+such that the left upper corner acts on an \emph{infinite-dimensional} space and vanishes \emph{uniformly} !

 Of course, as far as we consider \emph{arbitrary} bounded operators, our approach is necessarily more delicate and involved than the ones in e.g. \cite{Arveson} and \cite{Hamdan}.
 A particular novelty is that in our studies of orbits we rely on the numerical ranges methodology.
-The condition of orthogonality of elements from an orbit of a bounded operator $T$ can be recasted in terms of the joint numerical range of the tuple $\mathcal T=(T, ..., T^n).$ (See Section \ref{prelim} for more on that and related notions.)
-On the other hand, as we prove below, the joint numerical range $W(\mathcal T)$ of $\mathcal T$ contains the interior of the essential joint numerical range $W_e (\mathcal T)$ of $\mathcal T.$ This and similar facts allow us to construct the desired elements from the (essential) approximate eigenvalues using inductive arguments.
+The condition of orthogonality of elements from an orbit of a bounded operator $T$ can be recasted in terms of the joint numerical range of the tuple $\mathcal T=(T, ..., T^n).$ On the other hand, as we prove below, the joint numerical range $W(\mathcal T)$ of $\mathcal T$ contains the interior of the essential joint numerical range $W_e (\mathcal T)$ of $\mathcal T.$ This and similar facts allow us to construct the desired elements from the (essential) approximate eigenvalues using inductive arguments.
 Other instances of these inductive arguments can be found e.g. in \cite[Chapter 5]{Muller}.
-The constructions are far from being straightforward, and we have to overcome several technical difficulties.
-To give a flavor of the results on numerical ranges proved in this paper, we formulate the following statement, proved in Section \ref{numersection} (see Corollary \ref{essencenumrange} and Theorem \ref{lambdawe} below).
-It is a heart matter for subsequent considerations.
+There is certain similarity between the methods employed in this paper and a famous S. Brown's technique used for the study of invariant subspaces of bounded operators, see e.g. \cite{BercoviciSurv} and \cite[Chapters 3 and 4]{Chalendar}.
+To give a flavor of our results on numerical ranges, we formulate the following statement, proved in Section \ref{numersection} (see Corollary \ref{essencenumrange} and Theorem \ref{lambdawe} below).
+It is a heart matter for subsequent considerations. \begin{theorem} Let $\mathcal T=(T_1,\dots,T_n), n \in \mathbb N,$ be an $n$-tuple of bounded linear operators on $H.$ Then $W (\mathcal T)$ contains the interior of $W_e(\mathcal T).$ If $\mathcal T=(T,\dots,T^n)$ for some bounded linear operator $T$ on $H,$ then the interior of $W_e (T,\dots,T^n)$ contains any tuple $(\lambda, \dots, \lambda^n)$ with $\lambda$ from the interior of the polynomial convex hull of $\sigma (T).$ \end{theorem} Theorem \ref{main3} can be considered as a partial generalization of \cite[Theorem 2.2]{Wrobel} dealing with numerical ranges of operators on Banach spaces.
+Note that while the result from in \cite{Wrobel} allows one to find parts of the spectrum of $\mathcal T$ in the closure $\overline{W(\mathcal T)}$ of $W(\mathcal T),$ we can replace $\overline{W(\mathcal T)}$ by a smaller and more transparent set $W(\mathcal T),$ and this has direct implications for orbits orthogonality.